-WARSAW, Poland -- A nationwide strike of Poland's teachers has entered its second week with the government saying it has no more funds to meet their pay demands after offering generous bonuses to various other groups.
+WARSAW, Poland -- A nationwide strike of Poland's public school teachers entered its second week Monday with the right-wing government, which is paying generous benefits to pensioners and other targeted groups, saying it doesn't have money to meet teachers' pay demands.

-The strike, however, did not prevent primary school graduation exams from being held Monday.
+The strike, however, did not prevent primary school graduation exams from being held Monday in almost 13,000 schools for some 377,000 students.
+Whether high school matriculation exams will take place next month remains uncertain.